Here are some of the best ways to heat up a hot tub faster:

 When you turn off your hot tub, it will start to cool down fairly quickly, so when you next come to use it, you’ll have to wait while the water heats up enough.
 It’s always best to leave the heater running all the time, even if only in standby mode.

-Don’t worry about electricity costs.
-The average cost of running a hot tub is around $1/day, maybe $1.20 for inflatables.
-However, the bulk of this cost is in raising the temperature to 100⁰ – keeping it there is relatively cheap.
+Don’t worry about energy costs.
+The average cost of running a hot tub is around $1/day, maybe $1.20 for an inflatable hot tub.
+However, the bulk of this cost is in raising the temperature to 100⁰ – keeping it there is relatively cheap and the most efficient way of heating it.

 Leaving your hot tub on also means that it is always ready for that impromptu moment when you just feel like a good soak.